BP to ramp up oil output, inaugurate U.S. Gulf platform in 2022 - NewsBreak

 BP to ramp up oil output, inaugurate U.S. Gulf platform in 2022

-HOUSTON, May 2 (Reuters) - Oil major BP (BP.L) expects to double crude output from its Thunder Horse project in the U.S. Gulf of Mexico and inaugurate its latest production platform by the end of this year, a company executive said on Monday.
+HOUSTON (Reuters) -Oil major BP expects to double crude output from its Thunder Horse project in the U.S. Gulf of Mexico and inaugurate its latest production platform by the end of this year, a company executive said on Monday.

 The company, which is betting on “lower carbon, more economical” offshore oil and gas exploration and production in the U.S. Gulf of Mexico, said a lack of oil investment worldwide could lead to oil scarcity.